Gizra/Gizra-Way-Book/our_brand.md

 ## Our Purpose

 A general problem our industry faces is the high failure rate of web projects.
 This is due to numerous reasons such as bad project management or low quality code.
-The projects usually do not meet any one of the three criteria of success: being on time, in budget,happy users.
+The projects usually do not meet any of the three criteria of success: being on time, in budget, with happy clients/users.

 So, if we intersect the Gizra Way with what is going on outside, our purpose becomes clear: